CornellCosmology/GSM_MG_products/README.md

 The input files for this evaluation are provided, with the following names
 1) plin_Fr6z05wmap9.txt
-2) fgrowth_Fr6z05wmap9.txt
+2) fgrowth_plin_Fr6z05wmap9.txt
-3) plin_Fr6z05wmap9_Q.txt, plin_Fr6z05wmap9_R.txt
+3) Qn_plin_Fr6z05wmap9.txt, Rn_plin_Fr6z05wmap9.txt
-4) plin_Fr6z05wmap9_QDer.txt, plin_Fr6z05wmap9_RDer.txt
+4) Qndot_plin_Fr6z05wmap9.txt, Rndot_plin_Fr6z05wmap9.txt

-The inputs and outputs for the rest of the models in G.Valogiannis, R. Bean and A. Aviles (2020) are also provided.
+The inputs and outputs for the rest of the models in G.Valogiannis, R. Bean and A. Aviles (2020) are also provided, following the naming scheme above, and replacing the model number (eg. Fr5 or N5 instead of Fr6 above).

+For any questions on how to use the code and interpet its outputs, please contact @gvalogia .